skcin7/OLD__nicholas-morgan.com/README.md

 # nicholas-morgan

-The code for my personal awesome amazing website, which is hosted at [http://nicholas-morgan.com](http://nicholas-morgan.com).
+The code for my personal awesome amazing website!
+Hosted at [http://nicholas-morgan.com](http://nicholas-morgan.com).

 ## Built With